dariodenardi/Sistemi-Distribuiti-M/README.md

     public void render() {
         if (messageProvider == null) {
-            throw new RuntimeException( "You must set the property messageProvider of class:“ + StandardOutMessageRenderer.class. getName());
+            throw new RuntimeException( "You must set the property messageProvider of class:" + StandardOutMessageRenderer.class. getName());
         }

         System.out.println(messageProvider.getMessage());